rails/rails/guides/source/action_controller_overview.md

 This declaration permits the `name`, `emails`, and `friends` attributes and returns them each.
-It is expected that `emails` will be an array of permitted scalar values, and that `friends` will be an array of resources (note the new double array syntax to explicitly require an array) with specific attributes: they should have a `name` attribute (any permitted scalar values allowed), a `hobbies` attribute as an array of permitted scalar values, and a `family` attribute which is restricted to a hash with only a `name` key and any permitted scalar value.
+It is expected that `emails` will be an array of permitted scalar values, and that `friends` will be an array of resources (note the new double array syntax to explicitly require an array) with specific attributes.
+These attributes should have a `name` attribute (any permitted scalar values allowed), a `hobbies` attribute as an array of permitted scalar values, and a `family` attribute which is restricted to a hash with only a `name` key and any permitted scalar value.